-The Company's principal financial assets include cash and cash equivalents, trade receivable, due from related parties and certain other receivables, that arrive directly from its operations.
-The Company's principal financial liabilities, comprise borrowings, lease liabilities, accounts payables, due to related parties and other liabilities.
+The Company's principal financial assets include cash and cash equivalents, trade receivables, trade and other receivables - related parties and certain other receivables, that arrive directly from its operations.
+The Company's principal financial liabilities, comprise borrowings, lease liabilities, trade payables, accruals and other current liabilities - related parties and certain other liabilities.
 The main purpose of these financial liabilities is to finance the Company's operations.